blue-grey/blue-grey.github.io/_posts/2020-04-04-sit-walk-stand.markdown

 categories:
 ---

-Watchman Nee's Sit, Walk Stand
+A mentor had recommended Watchman Nee's Sit, Walk Stand years ago, and I've just now gotten to read the slim little book.
+It's quite good, with a really simple and compelling thesis about Ephesians.

 1. Sit
 > Christianity does not begin with walking; it begins with sitting...If at the outset we try to do anything, we get nothing; if we seek to attain something, we miss everything.
 For Christianity begins not with a big DO, but with a big DONE.
 Thus Ephesians opens with the statement that God has “blessed us with every spiritual blessing in the heavenly places in Christ” (1:3) and we are invited at the very outset to sit down and enjoy what God has done for us; not to set out to try and attain it for ourselves.